Parenting in KFL&A

 Banana, apple, almonds, granola bars, and water on table beside bed.

-There are lots of myths about what you can and can’t eat while breastfeeding.
-The truth is, you can eat just about anything while breastfeeding!
-Here are a few healthy eating tips.
+There are lots of myths about what you can and can’t eat while breastfeeding or chestfeeding.
+The truth is, you can eat just about anything!
+Here are a few healthy eating tips:

 • Aim to eat three meals a day with healthy snacks between.
 Meeting your energy and nutrient needs will help you feel your best when feeding your baby.